-"The reasonably probable and legal use of vacant land or an improved property that is physically possible, appropriately supported, financially feasible and that results in the highest value."
+"The reasonably probable and legal use of vacant land or an improved property, which is physically possible, appropriately supported, financially feasible, and the results in the highest value.
+The four criteria the highest and best use must meet are legal permissibility, physical possible, financial feasibility and maximum profitability.